COVID-19 Parent and Camper Resource Center

-What about camper registration for 2021?
+What do I need to know about camper registration for 2021?

 Campers who were enrolled on March 13, 2020 or later will be considered returning campers for the 2021 summer registration process.
 However, campers will still have to register for 2021.
 Please look for an email in September with information and registration dates for 2021.

 What will happen to Senior Campers who are aging out in 2020?

 We are committed to providing opportunities for senior campers in 2021.
 All 16 year-old campers in 2020 will have the opportunity to return as senior campers in 2021.
 The Senior Recognition process was completed online in July and those campers were identified in August.
 We welcome those who did not receive the recognition to join us as campers in 2021.